maaleske/TIES481_2016/ex3/README.md

    In the third case, the result of (3p,4r) is different from the two others.
 So, the probability of being in waiting state is higher when only 4 recovery rooms are available.
 When there are 5 available, it is no probable to have operation in a waiting state.

+3. Now we consider simulation results pairwise.
+All the calculations can be found in the file "ties_laskuja_PROSENTEILLA.ods".
+We used the same random seed for each configuration.
+We have studied results pairwise in such a way that in particular we study differences between the same configurations (but different runs).
+We have calculated differences for each simulation samples and finally calculated averages, standard deviations and confidence intervals.

+   AVERAGES:                                            3p,4r           3p,5r          4p,5r
+   Length of the queue before the preparation room:     -1.38           -0.92          0.04 Length of the idle queue for prep. rooms:            0.17            0.13           0.11 Probability of operation being in waiting state:     -0.01           0.00           0.00

+   CONFIDENCE INTERVALS:                                3p,4r           3p,5r          4p,5r
+   Length of the queue before the preparation room:     [-4.58,1.82]    [-3.88,2.04]   [-1.70,1.79] Length of the idle queue for prep. rooms:            [-0.10,0.44]    [-0.16,0.42]   [-0.35,0.57] Probability of operation being in waiting state:     [-0.03,0.01]    [-0.01,0.01]   [-0.01,0.02]

+   The differences between configurations are significant, if confidence intervals do not overlap well.
+Now results for are more similar than previously.
+The configuration (4p,5r) has shorter CI for the length of the queue before the preparation room and longer for the length of the idle queue for preparaion rooms, but intervals are overlapping pretty well.

+   On the other hand, averages of differences should be really close to zero.
+Then there would not be much difference between different simulations.
+The results for the length of the queue before the preparation room are more far away from zero, but otherwise they are pretty close to zero.

+4. Now we consider the probability of all recovery rooms being busy.
+We get the following results:

+   AVERAGES:                                            3p,4r           3p,5r          4p,5r
+   Probability of being busy  (1st run)                 0.07            0.02           0.02
+   Probability of being busy  (2nd run)                 0.08            0.03           0.03

+   CONFIDENCE INTERVALS:                                3p,4r           3p,5r          4p,5r
+   Probability of being busy  (1st run)                 [0.04,0.10]     [0.00, 0.04]   [0.00, 0.03]
+   Probability of being busy  (2nd run)                 [0.05,0.11]     [0.01, 0.04]   [0.02, 0.04]

+   As we can see, the probabilities change a little - or actually they are now about three times greater in the cases of (3p,5r) and (4p,5r).
+Also confidence intervals are larger.
+The larger probabilies are more reasonable, since the measurement of being busy is more accurate than measuring the probability of being waiting.